Our Mission & Vision

-Establish a network of charity and social justice to encircle the world.
+We see a network of charity and social justice encircling our world.

-Create a network of friends, inspired by Gospel values, growing in holiness and building a more just world through personal relationships with and service to people in need.
+We want to create a community of friends, inspired by Gospel values, growing in holiness and building a more just world through personal relationships with and service to people in need.

 Our founding activity, still practiced today, is the Home Visit.
 Through these visits, Vincentian members establish personal relationships with our neighbors in need, not only providing material assistance such as rent, utilities, food, or clothing, but also offering friendship, understanding, and prayer.